 By Roy Burner - Minister of the Gospel

-A deplorable state is a condition of contempt.
-Life's evils being of such a nature, if one allows themselves to embrace there deception.
-A life of sin may seem pleasurable at the moment but in the end it dooms one's soul to the pits of darkness for eternity.
+A deplorable state is a condition of contempt with life's evils being of such a nature; if one allows themselves to embrace there deception.
+A life of sin may seem pleasurable for the moment but in the end it dooms one's soul to the pits of darkness for eternity.

 Its consequences are irreversible unless realization comes into focus as to who the giver of LIFE is; before one departs this life!
 Scripture reveals that the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).

 The gloomy dark regions of eternal punishment offer no such hope; confinement in such a place offers only torment (Luke 16:24).
-Scripture confirms that whatsoever condition one finds himself, when the last breath of life is taken, is how he will be judged (Revelations 22:11).
+Whatsoever condition one finds himself, when the last breath of life is taken, is how he will be judged (Revelations 22:11).
 (Comment)

 As a young man I was in a deplorable state of a sin-filled life; when I faced three military judges.
 I learned what it is like to stand before those who judge you for your actions.
 It was a bitter pill to swallow when the charges were stated and the sentence pronounced.

-Later through reviewing authority the pronounced sentence was reduced.
-I was to spend two months in a Marine Brig, that was originally four months, the amount of the fine imposed cut in half, a previous reduction in pay grade suspended.
+Later the pronounced sentence was reduced: I was to spend two months in a Marine Brig, that was originally four months, the amount of the fine imposed cut in half, a previous reduction in pay grade suspended.
 I will never forget the day I stood facing those judges hearing the sentence pronounced!
 Scripture reveals: It is appointed unto men once to die, but after this the judgment (Hebrews 9:27).

-I thank God that later in life I made a commitment to a heavenly Father; and the saving grace of Jesus Christ as Lord and Savior; no longer in a deplorable state.
+I thank God that later in life I made a commitment to a heavenly Father; through the saving grace of His Son, the Lord Jesus Christ, as Lord and Savior; and no longer in a deplorable state.
 Thanks to the Lord, I finished my military career of 20 years with honor!

 Know you not that the unrighteous shall not inherit the kingdom of God?
 Neither the sexually immoral, nor idolaters, nor adulterers, nor effeminate, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners (1 Corinthians 6:11).